 5.4.
-Experiment 3 -Experiment designed based on application use case scenarios:

-The main goal of this experiment is to investigate how the system performs in a real application case scenario such as Patten Informatics workflow-style GIS application [1].
-In this motivating scenario: GPS, Fault, and Seismic data bases, wrapped by OpenGIS web services, filtering and geo-processing services are distributed across various institutions.
+Experiment 3 - experiment designed based on application use case scenarios wrapped by OpenGIS web services, filtering and geoprocessing services are distributed across various institutions.
 All these services interact with each other within a dynamically generic workflow to produce a common goal such as predicting an earthquake.
-The Pattern Informatics worklow-style grid application requires a session metadata manager to manage activities of the workflow.
+The Pattern Informatics workflow-style grid application requires a session metadata manager to manage activities of the workflow.
 A session metadata manager is used to provide access/storage/search interface to metadata generated by the participating entities of the session.
 Here, we investigate the applicability of the FTHPIS-WSContext Information Service as a session metadata manager in Pattern Informatics domain.